catmcfish/OffTheHook/MODULARIZATION_SUMMARY.md

 # Codebase Modularization Summary

 ## Overview
-The codebase has been refactored to reduce duplication and improve modularity.
-The server-side is fully modularized, and the client-side has been partially modularized with foundation modules created.
+The codebase has been fully refactored to reduce duplication and improve modularity.
+Both server-side and client-side are now fully modularized with a clean separation of concerns.

 ## Server-Side Modularization (✅ Complete)